 i always feel a bit uncomfortable when i see people kind of selling themselves as brands because i don't like that kind of cult of personality thing, and i think doing that sort of thing in general just makes it very hard for people to distinguish between private and public spheres - they themselves become the product they're making, and that's something i definitely want to avoid for myself.

-however, i know that my games do have a certain image since i always have a similar theme throughout them. all of my games are cute and lgbt+friendly. if you play any of my games, you usually know what sort of thing you will get. as a user it's nice to know what to expect - and i know some people who enjoy the games i make that are set in 'real' settings don't like the games i make set in fantasy settings. that said though... i don't think catering to players is healthy. (i'm saying this as someone who makes free games - not as somebody who needs people to buy their games to make a living.) i only make games because i think it's fun, so the moment i start feeling like i have to make a certain type of content because a player wants it, it'll be stifling for me and i will probably stop making games. i'm really happy that there is a small group of people who will play my games anyway even though i only make the content that i myself want to make.
+however, i know that my games do have a certain image since i always have a similar theme throughout them. if you play any of my games, you usually know what sort of thing you will get. as a user it's nice to know what to expect - and i know some people who enjoy the games i make that are set in 'real' settings don't like the games i make set in fantasy settings. that said though... i don't think catering to players is healthy. (i'm saying this as someone who makes free games - not as somebody who needs people to buy their games to make a living.) i only make games because i think it's fun, so the moment i start feeling like i have to make a certain type of content because a player wants it, it'll be stifling for me and i will probably stop making games. i'm really happy that there is a small group of people who will play my games anyway even though i only make the content that i myself want to make.

 i hope that maybe some of this info can be helpful to people who are considering making games themselves, and that it might also give people a different perspective about small devs making free games like me.

 if you'd like to see some of what i've talked about in this long post, my games are available right here at npckc.itch.io - if you want a sneak peek at stuff that's still in the works, i post progress logs and early releases of my games on patreon.